Skip To Content Skip To Menu Skip To Footer

 How do parents or legal guardians gain access to Proxy Access?

-Users gain access by being granted permission by the student.
+Users gain access by being granted authorizations by the student.
 Once the necessary steps are completed by the student, a designated proxy will receive an e-mail indicating the account has been created.
-One e-mail will provide a temporary link and the other email will have the action password to complete the authentication process.
+One e-mail will provide a temporary link and another email will have the initial password to complete the activation process.

-What should be done if a proxy forgets the PIN?
+What should be done if a proxy forgets their Password?

 Why would only one child’s name appear as a selection for a proxy with more than one child attending Dickinson?